 I’m not a girl that is into matching her outfit with the holiday.
-I am not keen on Christmas sweaters, Easter dresses, red white and blue shorts, or Turkey brooches.
+I am not keen on Christmas sweaters, Easter dresses, red white and blue shorts, or turkey brooches.
 I like to say Merry Christmas, Happy 4th, or whatever with my words; not my clothes screaming at you.
 I’m more about a capsule wardrobe and simplicity.
 But, a little hint to the holiday is sweet and lovely.
-And, so it is with adding heart patches to your cardie.
-A sweet and lovely Valentine’s Day cardigan.
+And, that’s what I do by adding heart patches to a cardigan.
+A sweet and lovely Valentine’s Day Cardigan.

 “We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.”
 Find our full disclosure here.

 Cardigan that needs love.
 (One you might not love, but that you want to improve.)

 Fabric cut into heart patches.
 (You know how you can fold paper in half and then cut half a heart, open it, and you have a full heart?
 Do that.
 But with fabric.)

 Thread and needle.
 (Honestly, you aren’t going to be wearing this terribly much, it’s seasonal.
 So there isn’t a need to get terribly complicated and perfect)

 Pin the patches on your cardie in their desired location.
 Stitch those babies on.
 If you are like me and not the quickest stitcher, then watch a movie at the same time.
 Be patient!
 Or below, in the materials shopping list, I included an iron-on heart patch for the easiest way possible to add heart patches.
 I, personally, don’t like these because they tend to be quite stiff on the elbows.
 But they are a super easy option!